 CreativeLive Online Photography Courses

 CreativeLive is one of my favorite sources for online photography courses.
-I’ve been a subscriber for a little over a year now.
-As you’d expect from the name, their focus generally is on creative fields, including art and design, craft and maker, music and audio, and, yes, photo and video.
+I’ve been a paying subscriber for a couple of years now.
+As you’d expect from the name, their overall focus generally is on creative fields, including art and design, craft and maker, music and audio, and, yes, photo and video.

-For creatives, and especially for photographers, their offerings are unusually wide-ranging.
+For creatives, and especially for photographers, their offerings are especially rich.
 They’re aimed at us, and they speak our language.
-There are instructional how-tos on technique like lighting and technical guides, to engagement photography and tabletop photography, and how to start a photography business.
+There are instructional how-tos on technique such as lighting and technical guides, to engagement photography and documentary photography, and an entire course on how to start a photography business, something that’s especially well-suited for anyone who dreams of quitting their job and going into a career change in professional photography.

 Highlights for me include the classes by Joe McNally where you get to shadow him in a street portrait shoot, but there are many other excellent photographers leading the classes.